 The world of work in the United States, indeed the world, has been rocked by the emergence of COVID-19.
 Businesses shut down; employees let go, working reduced hours, or working remotely.
-For those who have still worked as they did before the COVID-19 pandemic arose, comes the added specter of contracting the Coronavirus from exposure at work.
+For those working like before the COVID-19 pandemic comes the added specter of contracting the Coronavirus from exposure at work.

-And workers in other fields continue working in obscurity as before, despite at great risk to their health.
-Workers who satisfy Americans’ increased demand for online shopping are hard at work pulling, packaging, shipping, and delivering, and are busier than ever.
-Indeed, employment in the distribution and logistics sector is growing, as opposed to other areas of the economy.
+And workers in other fields continue working in obscurity as before, despite the significant risk to their health.
+Workers who satisfy Americans’ increased demand for online shopping are hard at work pulling, packaging, shipping, and delivering and are busier than ever.
+Indeed, employment in the distribution and logistics sector is growing instead of in other areas of the economy.

 This invisible army of workers cannot work from home, nor in many cases avoid contact with the public at large or take the protective measures many other Americans are afforded, thus exposing them to greater risk of contracting the Coronavirus.
-And there are numerous workers in other fields who are placing themselves at greater risk of contracting the Coronavirus in order to make sure their fellow citizens can maintain as normal an existence as possible in these uncertain times.
+And numerous workers in other fields are placing themselves at greater risk of contracting the Coronavirus to ensure their fellow citizens can maintain as everyday existence as possible in these uncertain times.

-Indeed, the preconceived idea of what constitutes an “essential” worker has been in some cases turned on its head, leading to the realization that the person who delivers a package, cleans a hospital, or delivers food may well be more vital to keeping the economy alive than many higher-paying positions given more respect and recognition.
+Indeed, the preconceived idea of what constitutes an “essential” worker has been turned on its head in some cases.
+This leads to the realization that the package deliverer, hospital cleaners, or food delivery drivers might be more vital to the economy than many higher-paying positions of respect and recognition.

 While this is all well and good, what protections exist for these essential workers, many of whom make low wages and lack health insurance or other protections enjoyed by higher-paid workers?
 If they contract the Coronavirus because of their work, how will they pay for medical treatment, which in some cases can involve hospitalization and expensive procedures?
 Who will pay for their lost wages?

 It is natural to turn to workers’ compensation as the potential answer, as it is a system specifically created to protect workers who are hurt at work.
-But who is eligible for benefits under workers’ compensation laws, and how courts will interpret eligibility may well prove complicated and far from certain.
+But who is eligible for benefits under workers’ compensation laws and how courts interpret eligibility may prove complicated.

-Aside from healthcare workers, it is hard to imagine many workers who will contract the Coronavirus due to an accident.
+Aside from healthcare workers, it is hard to imagine many workers who contract the Coronavirus due to an accident.
 So, for most workers, the only alternative to obtain workers’ compensation benefits is to prove that they have suffered a compensable “occupational disease” covered by the North Carolina Workers’ Compensation Act.
 Note that merely producing evidence that you contracted a disease like the Coronavirus due to your job is not enough.
-To be compensable under the North Carolina Workers’ Compensation Act an employee must show that they contracted a disease due to their work, AND that the disease is either included in a list of certain types of diseases (i.e. – asbestosis, black lung, lead poisoning, among other) or that their employment placed them at a greater risk of contracting the illness than the public at large.
+To be compensable under the North Carolina Workers’ Compensation Act, an employee must show that they contracted a disease due to their work.
+They must also show that the condition is included in a list of certain diseases (i.e., asbestosis, black lung, lead poisoning, among others) or that their employment placed them at a greater risk of contracting the illness than the public at large.

-Applying North Carolina law, it would seem clear that such frontline health care workers clearly face an increased risk of contracting the Coronavirus, as opposed to the general public due to their job.
-But what about the many other workers now at great risk of getting sick and incurring medical bills and lost wages?
+Applying North Carolina law, it would seem clear that such frontline health care workers face an increased risk of contracting the Coronavirus, as opposed to the general public due to their job.
+But what about the many other workers now at significant risk of getting sick and incurring medical bills and lost wages?
 Is a worker in an Amazon distribution center at greater risk?
 What about a pizza delivery driver?
-It is not hard to see employers arguing that such workers are at no greater risk by virtue of their job, given the highly contagious nature of COVID-19.
+It is not hard to see employers arguing that such workers are at no greater risk under their job, given the highly contagious nature of COVID-19.

 Workers who have put themselves at greater risk of contracting the Coronavirus should not only be applauded for their efforts but also given full access to the protections afforded by workers’ compensation laws.
-Hopefully, most workers infected with Coronavirus will never need to seek help under the North Carolina Workers Compensation Act, or the workers’ compensation system of another state.
-But for those who do, those systems should be available to make certain all workers who should receive benefits due to contracting the Coronavirus will not have their access barred by corporate lobbyists or unreasonable defenses raised simply to make it difficult.
+Hopefully, most workers infected with Coronavirus will never need to seek help under the North Carolina Workers Compensation Act or another state’s workers’ compensation system.
+But for those who do, those systems should be available to make sure all workers who should receive benefits due to contracting the Coronavirus will not have their access barred by corporate lobbyists or unreasonable defenses raised simply to make it difficult.